Get Tech Tips

 Standing around and shooting the breeze is OK every once and a while, but to a technician, it gets old real quick.
 A technician understands that the real work that pays the bills doesn't get done by talking around the water cooler, and the longer you put it off, the tougher the day is going to be.

 Technicians do not practice wasteful, nonsense processes without speaking up, even if it was their boss's idea or pet project.
-If a technician finds they are working at a place that wastes their time on useless reports that nobody ever looks at or double entry data procedures that have them writing more than they are working, they will usually move on pretty quick.
+If a technician finds they are working at a place that wastes their time on useless reports that nobody ever looks at or double entry data procedures that have them writing more than they are working, they will usually move on quickly.

 Technicians Don't Need Emotional Support to Do Their Job